Hexworks/zircon/README.md

 ### Terminal
 At the lowest level Zircon provides the [Terminal] interface.
 This provides you with a surface on which you can draw [TextCharacter]s.
-A [TextCharacter] is basically a character (like an `x`) with additional metadata like `foregroundColor` and `backgroundColor`.
+A [TextCharacter] is basically a character (like an `x`) with additional metadataTile like `foregroundColor` and `backgroundColor`.
 This surface sits on top of a GUI layer and completely abstracts away how that layer works.
 For example the default implementation of the [Terminal] interface uses Swing under the hood.
 The main advantage of using [Terminal]s is that by implementing all its methods you can swap Swing with something else (like SWT) and use **all** higher